What Are Cancer Research Studies?

 I am so happy to have the opportunity to acknowledge the courage and generosity of an estimated 494,018 women who agreed to participate in randomized clinical trials with results reported between 1971 and 2018.

-Their contributions showed that mammography can detect cancer at an early stage, that mastectomies and axillary lymph node dissections are not always necessary, that chemotherapy can benefit some people with early ER+PR+HER2-breast cancer but is not needed for all, and that hormonal therapy can prevent disease recurrence.
+Their contributions showed that mammography can detect cancer at an early stage, that mastectomies and axillary lymph node dissections are not always necessary, that chemotherapy can benefit some people with early estrogen receptor–positive, progesterone receptor–positive, HER2-negative breast cancer but is not needed for all, and that hormonal therapy can prevent disease recurrence.

 For just the key studies that produced these results, it took the strength and commitment of almost 500,000 women.
 I am the direct beneficiary of their contributions, and I am profoundly grateful.